-Turn the grip counterclockwise to increase speed and clockwise to decrease speed.(Tiller control) Move the remote control lever to full open position to increase speed; Return the remote control lever to Forwarder or Reverse position to decrease speed.
-(Remote control)
+Turn the grip counterclockwise to increase speed and clockwise to decrease speed.

+FE model: Move the remote control lever to full open position to increase speed; Return the remote control lever to Forwarder or Reverse position to decrease speed.

 3. Throttle indicator